 To test whether climate zone influenced how pollinator taxa interacted with plants within each network, we focused on the following taxonomic groupings: bees, non-bee Hymenoptera, Coleoptera, Lepidoptera, non-Syrphid Diptera, and Syrphidae.
 We separated bees from non-bee Hymenoptera, and syrphid flies (Syrphidae) from non-syrphid Diptera, because bees and syrphid flies are the most globally-recognised pollinator taxa from their respective orders.
-We focus on two interaction measures: (i) proportion of links, the proportion of total links in each network for each pollinator taxonomic group, which we calculated as the sum of unique links within each pollinator group, divided by the total sum of unique links within each network; (ii) absolute species generalism, which is the total number of links between each pollinator species to different plant species within a network.
+We focus on two interaction measures: (i) proportion of links - the proportion of total links in each network for each pollinator taxonomic group, which we calculated as the sum of unique links within each pollinator group, divided by the total sum of unique links within each network; (ii) absolute species generalism - the total number of links between each pollinator species to different plant species within a network.
 To estimate the proportion of links and absolute species generalism for each pollinator group within each climate zone, we specified Bayesian generalised linear mixed effects models using the brms package (version 2.5.0)37.
 These models were fit with beta and negative binomial distributions respectively.
 In each model, the response variable was the proportion of links for each pollinator taxonomic group or the number of species links within each network.
 Fixed effects were “pollinator taxa” (categorical), “climate zone” (categorical) and the two-way “pollinator taxa”:“climate zone” interaction.
 To account for differences in network size in the species absolute generalism model, we included an offset term of the log-transformed total number of plant-pollinator links within each network.
 In both models, we included a random effect of “network” nested within “study” to account for the dependent data structure of multiple networks within studies.
 We re-iterated each model with absolute latitude in interaction with pollinator taxa instead of climate zone and compare their predictive power using the widely applicable information criterion (WAIC).
 The interaction between ‘pollinator taxa : climate zone’ was the best predictor for pollinator generalism (Bayesian R2: 0.265).

 Pairwise differences between climates and pollinator group for either proportion of network links or pollinator species generalism were considered significant when the 95% highest density intervals did not overlap zero (see Supplementary Information, Table SX)38.
 We set weakly informative priors and manipulated and maximum tree depth to reduce divergent transitions.
 We undertook posterior predictive checks visually using bayesplot (v1.6.0)39 and Shinystan (v.2.5.0)40.
 All data analyses were undertaken in R (v.3.5.1, R Core Team 2018).